npalomin/georeferencing-and-mapping-fame-data/README.md

 [![Image from Gyazo](https://i.gyazo.com/8b896e03482f792cf846f2b2410e955e.png)](https://gyazo.com/8b896e03482f792cf846f2b2410e955e)

-Alternatively, a more diagramatic method of representation like the Cartogram can facilitate a general overview of concentration of activities.
+Alternatively, a more diagramatic method of representation like a Cartogram can facilitate a general overview of the concentration of activities.
 Cartograms are produced by placing a regular grid over a conventional map of whatever it is you want to show (source: [Spatial.ly](http://spatial.ly/2009/10/cartograms/)).
-To create a cartogram in CARTO we need to change the aggregation style of the map from 'By Points' to 'By Squares' or 'By Hexbins'.
-This will draw a grid over your map and calculate the number of observations inside each of the units.
+To create a cartogram in CARTO we need to change the *1.
+Aggregation* **STYLE** of the map from 'By Points' to 'By Squares' or 'By Hexbins'.
+This will draw a grid over your map and calculate the number of observations inside each of the squares or hexagons.

 [![Image from Gyazo](https://i.gyazo.com/24cff966f727a8d7d5de9db3ea523a11.gif)](https://gyazo.com/24cff966f727a8d7d5de9db3ea523a11)

-Finally, you can tweak the other STYLE variables to create the most appropiate visualisation (e.g.: Grid size, Color transparency, Base map)
+Finally, you can tweak the other **STYLE** variables to create the most appropiate visualisation (e.g.: Grid size, Color transparency, Base map)

 [![Image from Gyazo](https://i.gyazo.com/23e6f712dc167f95fc3fcc6f0b6c9dea.png)](https://gyazo.com/23e6f712dc167f95fc3fcc6f0b6c9dea)